ekaschalk/blog/content/home/about.md

 +++

-Software Engineer practicing scientific computing.
+Software Engineer practicing scientific computing, full time lisper.

 I started with Spacemacs a year back with no real editor/ide mastery and it quickly became a passion.